rishabh11336/soft-engg-project-may-2024-se-may-3/README.md

     -This function is used to generate summary for transcripts of videos.

     -It takes the video_id as input.
-It fetches the transcript of the corresponding video from the database 'dev.db', where the video is uniquely identified by the primary key 'id'.
+It fetches the transcript of the corresponding video from the database 'dev.db', where the video is uniquely identified by the primary key 'id' from the table 'coursecontent'.
 ![image](https://github.com/user-attachments/assets/4f5b5acc-991c-43de-a5c7-0eecf7439cab)

     -The function then processes the fetched transcript, initializes the GenAI client, and returns the summary as a string.

-3. explain_theory_question(week_number, question_number):
+3. explain_theory_question(number):

     -This function is used to generate a simplified explanation of Theory Graded Assignment questions, that helps the learner to understand and solve the questions in a step-wise approach.

-    -It fetches the data from the 'ta_complete.xlsx' file, which contains all questions of the course.
+    -It fetches the data from the 'dev.db' file, from the 'questions' table which contains all questions of the course.

-    -It filters the question by week_number, and question_number.
-The combined pair of attributes (week_number, question_number) acts as the primary key in this case, as neither of them are individually unique.
+    -It filters the question number, which is primary key.

     -The function fetches the base question, as well as the associated code snippet(if it is part of the question) from the identified row.